plomlompom/htwtxt/README.md

 ### Set site owner contact info

-The server serves a `/info` page (from the `info.html` template) that may include the site owner's contact info, as given with the `--info` flag.
+The server serves a `/info` page (from the `info.html` template) that may include the site owner's contact info, as given with the `--contact` flag.

 ### Activate password reset mails